RosettaCommons/demos/Home.md

 Obtaining tutorial materials
 ----------------------------

 The demos, tutorials, protocol captures, and all example inputs are provided with the full Rosetta distribution, under the demos/ directory.
-Rosetta is available for license (free of charge to academic users) at <https://www.rosettacommons.org/software>.
+Rosetta is available for license (which is free of charge to academic users) at <https://www.rosettacommons.org/software>.

 <!--- BEGIN_INTERNAL -->
 For RosettaCommons users, the demos repository should be automatically downloaded by the get_rosetta.sh download script.
 Alternatively, RosettaCommons users can download the demos repository from GitHub. e.g.